top of page

 NIB (New in Box)

-Similar to BNIB—product is new and in original packaging, but may not be sealed.
+Similar to BNIB—product is new and in original packaging, but the packaging may have been opened or is not sealed.
+Clarification is key.

 NWOB (New Without Box)